cfnptr/garden/README.md

 shader language (GSL), and automatic placement of GPU memory barriers, which are necessary in recent graphics APIs.
 See the [features](FEATURES.md) list.

+See the [Voxfield](https://github.com/cfnptr/voxfield) game as an usage example.

 ## Supported operating systems

 * Windows (10/11)